-If you think you’re likely to give in to the temptation to take your aligners out when they're sore, or that you'll forget, and ultimately not keep them in in for the full 22 hours a day required, then they may not be a good choice for you.
+If you think you’re likely to give in to the temptation to take your aligners out when they're sore, or that you'll forget, and ultimately not keep them in for the full 22 hours a day required, then they may not be a good choice for you.
 Leaving your aligners out for longer than prescribed will inevitably result in treatment setbacks, and could even cause damage to your teeth.

-For both these reasons, Lingual braces may be a better “invisible” option for for certain people.
+For both these reasons, lingual braces may be a better “invisible” option for for certain people.

 Some Potential Cons

 Aside from aesthetic considerations, lingual braces don't really provide any significant benefits over traditional braces.
 They will straighten your teeth in much the same way, and require just about the same treatment duration as well.

 Lingual braces can, however, be a bit more expensive than traditional braces, depending in part on what your insurance covers.

 There are also some discomfort issue to contend with.
 While traditional braces can cause irritation to the inside of the lips and cheeks, as well as the gums, some lingual braces patients have complained of irritation to the tongue.
 Invisalign clear aligners don't really cause these types of problems.

 Lingual braces can also be difficult to clean, since it’s a bit awkward to get in there at the backs of your teeth, particularly for flossing.
 However, regular braces can be tricky to clean as well, and take some getting used to in that respect, so the difference may be not really be worth mentioning.

 And finally, your adjustment appointments may take somewhat longer than they would with traditional braces, but not significantly so.